tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 "Have you heard?" she asked, dipping a cookie into her tea.
-"The Skiles family is considering running again."
+"The scales family is considering running again."
 I froze.
 "What?"

-"Well, not President Skiles himself.
-It's his grandson, Skiles III, who will become the first third-generation politician in the presidential family.
+"Well, not President scales himself.
+It's his grandson, scales III, who will become the first third-generation politician in the presidential family.
 How exciting!"
 “Grandma?”